Federated Multi-Armed Bandits Under Byzantine Attacks: Experimental Results

 \subsection{Scenario 2}

-In this part, we consider a very similar experimental setup to scenario 1, where we only change the attack scheme in \eqref{eqn:sce1attack}.
-We also change the communication cost to $C = 0.1$ to provide a more nuanced comparison through the plots in Fig.~\ref{fig:sce2}.
-We note that the difference in $M$ between scenarios 1 and 2 when $\lambda = 0.2$ is due to the longer time horizon $T$.
+The unknown global mean arm outcomes, model uncertainty variance and the sampling noise variance are the same as in Scenario 1.
+In this scenario we look at how a larger fraction of Byzantine clients effect the algorithms.
 We consider the following attack scheme for a Byzantine client $m$,

-That is, a Byzantine client $m$ sets its local observations to a random value in $[0,~0.1]$ for the $\beta$-optimal arms as in scenario 1, while recording honest samples for the $\beta$-suboptimal arms (see \eqref{eqn:reward_eqn}).
-The attack scheme in \eqref{eqn:sce2attack} is milder than \eqref{eqn:sce1attack}.
+That is, a Byzantine client $m$ sets its local observations to a random value in $[-0.2,~-0.1]$ for the $\beta$-optimal arms, while taking and recording honest samples for the $\beta$-suboptimal arms (see \eqref{eqn:reward_eqn}).
+The attack in \eqref{eqn:sce2attack} is milder than the one in \eqref{eqn:sce1attack}.